 Cookery School, spa, farm and kitchen gardens, the Baa for botanical cocktails and afternoon teas, tennis courts, petanque pitch, free WiFi throughout.
 In rooms: TV and DVD player, free bottled water, Nespresso coffee machine, kettle and a selection of teas, True Grace bath products.
 Tallet and Old Walls cottages have a wood-burning stove.

 Our favourite rooms

 Set under beamed eaves, Nepeta is decorated in an earthy palette; it's dotted with antiques from Tetbury, but in such a way that it feels like you could be settled in amid your own collection.
-In the ensuite, you can play chess in the bath tub, and the shower's skylight lets you stargaze while you scrub.
-The Cottage Suite Doubles have charming traditional trappings – beamed ceilings, stylish chintzes and cuttings from Thyme’s flower garden – and mod comforts.
-Pick the Dairy suite to get cosy by a log-burner.
-If you desire rustic seclusion, check in to Tallet, a pretty stone cottage with a log burner to warm winter nights and an alfresco dining area for sunny afternoons.
+You can play chess in the freestanding bath tub, or stargaze through the shower's skylight as you scrub.
+If you desire rustic seclusion, check in to Tallet, a pretty stone cottage in Thyme's courtyard with a log burner to warm winter nights and an alfresco dining area for sunny afternoons.

 Wellies and a casual ensemble for rambles through the farm.
 Clear a little space in your suitcase for Thyme’s generous home-made treats, including little bottles of elderflower cordial or jars of jam.

 Over-12s only in the hotel; they'll need a separate room too.
 Younger children can only stay in Old Walls cottage.
 Kids can join for lunch in the Ox Barn restaurant and the Swan has a children’s menu (staff will warm baby food too).